 NEWS UPDATE: We are now proud to be a carbon-neutral business and support of the Colorado Carbon Fund.
 See our sustainability certificate below.

 Remember that all licenses expire on September 30th of odd numbered years!
 You can renew your license at the Colorado Division of Professions and Occupations Online Services page.
 Also, keep in mind that Colorado does not require CE credit for relicensure, however your medical facility might!
-Keep us in mind should your employer require ACLS, BLS or PALS.
+Many employers require ACLS, BLS, or PALS- keep us in mind!

 Did you know that physicians applying for relicensure in Colorado do not require CME?
 Visit the Colorado Medical Board: Laws, Rules and Policies page and read the Medical Practice Act PDF, section 12-36-123 for more details.
 Your medical facility very well may still require it though!
 Check with your employer to see if they require CME!